DataandUXgirl/marketplace-ux-research/README.md

 <aside>
 💡

-I believe onboarding should feel like an invitation, not a barrier.
-The registration and email verification flow was designed to feel as light as possible, guiding users in with clear instructions, minimal input fields, and a sense of welcome from the first click
+Onboarding should feel like an invitation, not a barrier.
+I kept registration and email verification lightweight, with clear guidance, minimal fields, and a welcoming first step.

 </aside>